Environmental Reasons to Protest

 3. Renewable energy use is presently just 1% in Saudi Arabia.
 A much touted renewable energy program there may bring that total up to 4% by 2020.
 To compare the U.S. at the start of 2017 got 19% of its energy from renewables.

 4. In 2015 the year of the Paris climate talks, the Saudis did all they could to block moving the goal of climate efforts to a vitally necessary 1.5 degree Celsius limit.
-If fact the goal was not lowered and the goal remains at 2 degrees.
+They got their way.
+The goal was not lowered.
+It remains at an unacceptable 2 degrees.

 5. Though the world has far more fossil fuel than it can safely use Aramco is still hunting for more.
 It’s investing in shale gas drilling and expects to double its methane gas production in a decade.